pranav-lad/pranav-lad/README.md

 * 🌍  I'm based in Pune
 * ✉️  You can contact me at [pranav.lad0308@gmail.com](mailto:pranav.lad0308@gmail.com)
-* 🧠  I'm learning Web Development
+* 🧠  Skilled in full stack Web Development, Python, Shell and scripting.
-* 🤝  I'm open to collaborating on Full Stack Application
+* 🤝  I'm open to collaborating on Full Stack Application.

 ### Skills